-21+ Blogging Resources that You Need Right Now – Everything from photography classes, email lists you should be on, and some killer blogging courses.
-This covers all my best tips for beginner to advanced bloggers.
+Ready to grow your blog?
+This ultimate list of blogging resources covers everything from photography classes, email lists you should be on, and some killer blogging courses for beginner to advanced bloggers.

 Before we get into the blogging resources I’m sure you came here to read about, let me jump on my soap box real quick and share with you some advice that changed everything for me.

 One day last summer my sister said, “You know you gave me one of the greatest pieces of advice I’ve ever got.”
 Shocked me!
 Uh oh!
 She went on.
 “You said, ‘If you want to run faster, than just run faster!'”
 And then it hit me!
 Why do I feel stuck doing all these little mundane blogging tasks on my to do list?

 Over the past two years since coming out of the blogging closet I have learned so much about blogging and this wonderful community.
 Since that day six months ago though I have stopped worrying about all the little tasks I thought I had to do because I was a newbie blogger.
 Here’s what I realized.'If you want to be a big blogger, then act like a big blogger.'
 End of story.Click To Tweet

 Look at the bloggers who inspire you.
 What are they doing differently and do that!
 Are you spending time linking up to blog hops?
 Are they worth it?
 Well, do the big guys do it?
 Are you posting religiously on Facebook and getting a reach of less than 5% of your followers?
 So frustrating!!
 I’ve been there too!
 What are the people who inspire you posting about?

 Tip: Follow your favorite bloggers on Facebook by adding them to the ‘Pages to Watch’ section in your Facebook insight to see what is working for them.